 At our learning center, we believe in comprehensive and regular assessment of our young learners to ensure that we are meeting their developmental needs at every stage.
-All children, from infants through Prekindergarten, are evaluated three times each year, with our assessment periods scheduled during the Fall, Spring, and early Summer.

 Developmental Domains

 The evaluations cover the following key developmental areas:

 - 1. Language & Communication: Understanding language and the ability to express themselves. - 2.
 Cognitive Development: Academic skills and problem-solving capabilities. - 3.
 Physical Development: Gross and fine motor skills that involve larger movements and manual dexterity. - 4.
 Social-Emotional: The ability to interact with peers and adults, and to manage emotions and behaviors.